heyman1510185/dokuritsu-simulator/README.md

 Copy `.env.example` to `.env` and provide values for the variables before running the apps.

-Pre-commit hooks rely on Husky with lint-staged and pretty-quick to enforce formatting.
+After cloning, run `pnpm prepare` to install git hooks.
+Pre-commit hooks rely on Husky with lint-staged and automatically run `pnpm lint` and `pnpm format`.

 ### Environment Variables